 Both directions I-90 Seattle-Mercer Island

-- Reconstruct and repositions the HOV ramp from eastbound I-90 to northbound Bellevue Way, with connection to I-405.
-Ramp access to move from center roadway to eastbound HOV lane.
+- Reconstruct and reposition the HOV ramps from eastbound I-90 to Bellevue Way and I-405.

 - Add an HOV lane in each direction of outer roadway between Mercer Island and Seattle

 - Preserve pavement in both directions, I-5 to Lake Washington